DirectoryTree/ImapEngine.com/src/app/docs/usage/monitoring/page.md

 ```

 {% callout type="warning" title="Important" %}
-The `idle()` method is fully blocking (as in, it enters an infinite loop), so consider running it in a background process or a worker when used in a web application.
+The `idle()` method is fully blocking.
+This means it enters an infinite loop when called.
+Consider running it in a background process or a worker when used in a web application.
 {% /callout %}

 ## Fetching Message Content